Joe Rosenthal: Impact of flag-raising photo

 The American people saw Rosenthal's photo as a potent symbol of victory.
 Wire services flashed what would become a Pulitzer Prize–winning photograph around the world in time to appear in the Sunday newspapers on February 25, 1945 (Lowery's photos weren't released until late 1947).
 Many magazines ran the photo on their covers.
 After the battle for Iwo Jima was over and won, the photo was used for posters in war bond drives through over 30 cities from May 11 through July 4, 1945, which raised $26.3 billion.

 Rosenthal's photograph became an enduring icon.
 Artists used the photo as a model for the United States Marine Corps War Memorial (1954) — commonly referred to as "The Iwo Jima Memorial" — at Arlington, Virginia, and the U.S. Postal Service commemorated the photo on a U.S. postage stamp.
 A version of the Marine Corps memorial also stands on the parade ground at Marine Corps Recruit Depot Parris Island, South Carolina.

-The International Museum of Photography and Film in Rochester, New York, displays the camera used by Rosenthal to take the photograph.